leonstel/leonstel.github.io/recursive_tree_part2.md

 ##### Bonus Jackpot
 An extra advantage of the hide flag being prepped to the input data is that it could be manipulated from external code.
+If the hiding logic only resided in the leaf object itself no external code could easily change its hide state.
 An conversation between those two would be like:

 <sub>Code: "HEEE..
 PSST..
 ARE YOU UP?"</sub>
 <sub>Tree: "NOW I DO.., WHAT DO YOU WANT IT MUST BE OF REAL IMPORTANCE AT THIS TIME OT THE NIGHT"</sub>